The average person spends over 3 hours per day in mobile apps – but, you’ll agree with me, keeping your mobile app users engaged is a tough battle.

 Metrics: After you add a categories section, you will see an increase in Page views and Depth of those page views.
 Rather than sticking to one category, your readers will end up discovering content in categories they hadn’t previously considered.

-Despite social media reach declining for publishers, you still want your readers to be sharing your content with their own network on social media.
+Despite social media reach declining for publishers, there is still some opportunities on social platforms.
+You still want your readers to be sharing your content with their own network on social media.

 Adding a native social sharing button to your news app is an easy way to increase the sharing power of your content by reducing the effort it takes to share an article.
 In just a few taps, your readers can share your content on their Facebook, Twitter or LinkedIn feeds to get you more reach and brand visibility.